 5. Add Variety to Assessments

-Assessments are not only for recording scores, but they also help track learners’ progress in various aspects of learning.
+Assessments are not only for recording scores; they also help track learners’ progress in various aspects of learning.
 Assessments require learners to recapitulate through the lesson before they exhibit their learning in a test.
-Additionally, the learners retain more as the learners go through the lessons repeatedly to prepare for an assessment test.
+Additionally, the learners retain more as they go through the lessons repeatedly to prepare for an assessment test.

 However, a single form of assessment test is not enough to measure the overall learning progress.
 As a result, assessment tests must contain a variety of question types.
 They can include digital quizzes, essays, peer-assessed assignments, presentations, and others, along with traditional pen and paper tests.